andrelandgraf/neon-ai-chat-persistence/README.md

 bun add next-themes
 ```

-Follow the [Shadcn Next.js darkmode guide](https://ui.shadcn.com/docs/dark-mode/next) to review all relevant code changes.
+Follow the [Shadcn Next.js dark mode guide](https://ui.shadcn.com/docs/dark-mode/next) to review all relevant code changes.

 3. Set up Neon

-On Fluid, we recommend using a pooled pg connection that can be reused across requests.
-Here, we use `node-postgres` with Drizzle as the ORM.
+On Vercel Fluid compute, we recommend using a pooled PostgreSQL connection that can be reused across requests (more details [here](https://neon.com/docs/guides/vercel-connection-methods)).
+This setup uses `node-postgres` with Drizzle as the ORM.

 ```bash
 bun add drizzle-orm pg @vercel/functions bun add -D drizzle-kit @types/pg
 ```

-Follow the [Drizzle Postgres setup guide](https://orm.drizzle.team/docs/get-started/postgresql-new) for a step by step guide.
-Also, make sure to attach the database pool to your Vercel function to ensure it will be released properly on function shutdown - read more [here](https://vercel.com/guides/connection-pooling-with-functions).
+Follow the [Drizzle Postgres setup guide](https://orm.drizzle.team/docs/get-started/postgresql-new) for step-by-step instructions.
+Attach the database pool to your Vercel function to ensure it releases properly on function shutdown.
+For more information, see the [Vercel connection pooling guide](https://vercel.com/guides/connection-pooling-with-functions).

-Optionally, configure the Neon MCP server by following the following the insturctions in the [MCP server README](https://github.com/neondatabase/mcp-server-neon) or by running `bunx neonctl@latest init`
+Optionally, configure the Neon MCP server by following the instructions in the [MCP server README](https://github.com/neondatabase/mcp-server-neon) or by running `bunx neonctl@latest init`.

 4. Set up Workflow Development Kit